๐ Tone Language and Absolute Pitch: Cross-Cultural Evidence

 Testing Protocol

-- On-site testing: No self-selection bias (entire incoming class tested)
+- On-site testing: No self-selection — entire incoming class tested at both institutions

 ๐ Key Findings